-This covers the UK, EEA countries and Switzerland.
-You’ll need to apply for a card for each person travelling, one card doesn’t cover the household.
+You’ll need to apply for a card for each person travelling – one card doesn’t cover the whole household.

 What is travel insurance with healthcare?

 Travel insurance with healthcare is basically just a standard travel insurance policy.
-It's there to help you financially should you fall ill while abroad, among other things.
+It's there to help you financially should something happen while you’re abroad.

 If you have an existing medical condition, you’ll need to get a specialist pre-existing medical travel insurance policy.

 Your condition will affect the cost of your travel insurance.
 The higher your risk of needing medical treatment abroad, the higher the premium you’ll pay.

 For more information, read our guide on pre-existing medical travel insurance.